learn-co-curriculum/react-hooks-redux-index-codealong/readme.md

 export default Todos;
 ```

-So above you can see that we have passed our store to the Todos component as a prop.
-Then we access the array of todos by calling store.getState(), and calling map to return an array of React elements, each of type li.
+So above you can see that we have passed our store to the __Todos__ component as a prop.
+Then we access the array of todos by calling `store.getState()`, and calling map to return an array of __React__ elements, each of type li.

 ## Refactoring into a Todo Component

 So each todo is just a list element, but soon we will need a button for each todo as well.
-This simple list element is now having its own appearance, and behavior, so let's make a Todo component where we can manage each todo.
-Then, in our Todos component we will no longer have map return an array of li elements, but rather have it return an array of Todo components, and each Todo component will render the list element.
+This simple list element is now having its own appearance, and behavior, so let's make a __Todo__ component where we can manage each todo.
+Then, in our __Todos__ component we will no longer have map return an array of li elements, but rather have it return an array of __Todo__ components, and each __Todo__ component will render the list element.

 That was a mouthful.
 Let's make the changes.

 If you open up the code, you'll see that inside the `./src/components/todos` folder, we have a file `Todo.js`.
-Inside it we have a Todo component that currenly just renders a div.
-Remember we want it to instead render out the li element that currently lives inside the map function in the Todos component.
-Let's move it to our todo component.
+Inside it we have a __Todo__ component that currenly just renders a div.
+Remember we want it to instead render out the li element that currently lives inside the map function in the __Todos__ component.
+Let's move it to our __Todo__ component.

 ```javascript
 // ./src/components/todos/Todo.js